Janani0734/PROJECT-MEMOSOUL/README.md

 ---

 ## 🚀 What Makes It Unique
-While most AI tools focus on productivity or entertainment, MemoSoul addresses emotional intelligence and personal legacy — an unexplored space where AI meets the human heart.
+While most AI tools focus on productivity or entertainment, MemoSoul addresses emotional intelligence and personal legacy, an unexplored space where AI meets the human heart.
 No major product today offers this blend of emotional AI and memory preservation.

 ---